 Zeng Fanzhi & Tiananmen

-Having witnessed and survived through the Cultural Revolution in China, Zeng’s work mainly focuses on his experiences during the period of revolution.
+Having witnessed and survived the Cultural Revolution in China, Zeng’s work mainly focuses on his experiences during the period of revolution.

 He is known for disapprovingly exploring the speedily shifting and fluctuating face of modern Chinese culture and society, as evidenced through his remarkable painting Tiananmen of Mao created in 2004, referencing, of course, the world-famous Tiananmen Square2.